axiom-data-science/portal-docs/overview.rst

 	Annotations
 	===========
 	Annotations are the primary means of communication between the instrument data team (aka ‘data provider’) and end users.
 Annotations are entered alongside the data by the data provider.
 Annotations for the instrument are available at the node, instrument, and data stream levels.
 Annotation time ranges and text summaries are shown in the data charts.
 In addition, annotation text appears under ``Annotations`` in the center toolbar, where they can be downloaded as a CSV file.
-Refer to :ref:'Annotations section <_data-charts-annotations>' for more.
+Refer to :ref:`Annotations section <data-charts-annotations>` for more.

 	***********
 	Deployments
 	***********
 	A deployment is the act of putting infrastructure in the water, or the length of time between a platform going in the water and being recovered and brought back to shore.The full-instrument time series data shown in the Data Explorer data charts are created by joining recovered and telemetered streams for non-cabled instrument deployments.
 Refer to the Data Products section.
 The deployment time ranges are shown graphically and in a tabular view for exploration and download.
-Refer to :ref:'Deployments <_how-to-data-charts-deployments>' for more.
+Refer to :ref:`Deployments <how-to-data-charts-deployments>` for more.

 .. this is a comment: this ends the section of 'Overview' that is spectifc to OOI, catalog overview from interface to metadata.annotations - OOI includes a section called 'Deployments' not applicable to other docs